FrancoMarcolongo/pdfCombiner/README.md

 # pdfCombiner
-I made this script for automating a simple work task, which was taking a list of file identifiers from a google sheets doc then search within a directory for those files (PDFs) and merge them into a single one.
+I made this script for a cliente, it is used for automating a simple work task, which was taking a list of file identifiers from a google sheets doc then search within a directory for those files (PDFs) and merge them into a single one.

-I used to do it with online tools but most have some kind of restriction, for example pdfs quantity at a time, so I made my own tool fitted to my needs.
+It was prevously done with online tools, looking manually for the files, uploading them to an online tool to combine them into one pdf file.
+With this script it is automatized and suited to the client needs.